BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/general-load-order.md

 > - Biggest/Smallest Number
 > - Top/Bottom of your Load Order
 >
 > The most important think to be aware of is that the lower the number, the earlier a mod loads.
 To that end, I recommend talking about Load Order in terms of Early to Late loading mods, to clear up confusion.
-0 is the Earliest mod to load, and mnods loaded later than other mods may overwrite the earlier mod's changes.
+0 is the Earliest mod to load, and mods loaded later than other mods may overwrite the earlier mod's changes.
 <!-- {blockquote:.is-info} -->

 ## Load Order Recommendations